taxigy/travel/US/README.md

    It might be unbearable for a European apartment (which is odd, because it might be twice as old), but it seems fine in low-tier apartments in New York.

+### Brooklyn

+Brooklyn is told to be more hipster and creative than Manhattan, which is more inclined towards business and capital.
+Truth is, there's just less money in Brooklyn, therefore less rush.

+Brooklyn is more spacious, and it's easier to find a seat at a restaurant within 3 minutes worth walking distance.

+Subway trains are always stuffed.
+Subway lines are sparse and stations are relatively farther away from each other, as compared to those on Manhattan.